|School Board of Alachua County|

 The sale of foods of minimal nutritional value in the food service area during the lunch period is prohibited.

-All food items and beverages available for sale to students for consumption on campus between midnight and thirty (30) minutesafter the close of the regular school day shall comply with the current USDA Dietary Guidelines for Americans and USDA Smart Snacks in Schools regulations and applicable State law and Florida Administrative Code rule, including, but not limited to, competitive foods that are available to students a la carte in the dining area, as well as food items and beverages from vending machines, from school stores, or as fund-raisers by student clubs and organizations, parent groups, or boosters clubs.
+All food items and beverages available for sale to students for consumption on campus between midnight and thirty (30) minutes after the close of the regular school day shall comply with the current USDANutrition Standards for School Meals and USDA Smart Snacks in Schools Nutrition Standards regulations and applicable State law and Florida Administrative Code rule, including, but not limited to, competitive foods that are available to students a la carte in the dining area, as well as food items and beverages from vending machines, from school stores, or as fund-raisers by student clubs and organizations, parent groups, or boosters clubs.

-Any food items sold for consumption on campus from thirty (30) minutes after the end of the last lunch period until thirty (30) minutesafter the school day ends as a fund-raiser by student clubs and organizations, parent groups, or booster clubs shall meet the current USDA Dietary Guidelines for Americans and USDA Smart Snacks in Schools regulations and applicable State law and Florida Administrative Code rule.
+Any food items sold for consumption on campus from thirty (30) minutes after the end of the last lunch period until thirty (30) minutes after the school day ends as a fund-raiser by student clubs and organizations, parent groups, or booster clubs shall meet the current USDA Nutrition Standards for School Meals and USDASmart Snacks in Schools Nutrition Standards regulations and applicable State law and Florida Administrative Code rule.
+(See Policy 8500 - Competitive Food Sales)

 The Superintendent will report to the Board the effectiveness of the wellness policy and the recommended revisions if necessary and the progress toward achieving the goals set forth herein when requested to do so by the Board.